 The Portrait Mode feature, along with others like screen-sharing and FaceTime calls with Android users, makes Apple’s video calling app more comparable with competitors like Zoom and Skype.

 It’s a step toward making FaceTime universally appealing and more suitable for use at work.
-Here’s everything you need to know about how to use the Portrait Mode feature in FaceTime in iOS 15.
+Here’s everything you need to know about how to use the Portrait Mode feature in FaceTime on iPhone.

 - What iPhones support Portrait Mode on video calls?

-- How to blur the background in FaceTime video calls in iOS 15
+- How to blur the background in FaceTime video calls on iPhone

-- How to blur the background in any video calling app in iOS 15
+- How to blur the background in any video calling app on iPhone

 What iPhones support Portrait Mode on video calls?

-FaceTime’s Portrait Mode can only work on devices with the A12 Bionic chip and later running iOS 15.
+FaceTime’s Portrait Mode can only work on devices with the A12 Bionic chip and later.
 So it will be available for: